SC

 Manufacturing~5–12%3–18%

 Ranges vary by size, region, and market conditions.
+If you charge by the hour, use a consulting rate calculator to set a rate that hits your target margin.
 Use these as a starting benchmark only.

 Fixed vs Variable Costs Explained